 (1991 – 1995)

-The interesting thing about Super Mario Bros 2 was that it was a markedly different game in terms of overall design, look, feel, and game play mechanics.
+The interesting thing about Super Mario Bros 2 was that it was a markedly different game in terms of the overall design, look, feel, and gameplay mechanics.
 Instead of jumping on stuff to kill it, you had to pick vegetables out of the ground and throw them at enemies.
 Instead of fighting the infamous Bowser, they replaced him with a giant Toad named Wart.
 Huh?

 While I absolutely despised the game at first, and never gave it a chance for the better part of my life, it eventually grew on me once I decided to really sit down and play through it with an open mind.